inariksit/cclaw-zettelkasten/sumo.md

   (range WhenFn TimeInterval)
   ```

   `WhenFn` takes a physical entity and returns a time interval.
 Say we want to talk about an individual murder (instance of `Murder`, which is an indirect subclass of `Physical`), then `WhenFn` applied to that murder is an instance of `TimeInterval`.
+(See also [Adam Pease's explanation](https://www.youtube.com/watch?v=b5MiQHrkbB8&t=172).)

   ```
   (instance ?MURDER Murder)